DhritiJindal13/ProofLine.ai/README.md

 The intermediate **"needs review"** category was initially under-used and was improved by adding contrasting examples to the verification prompt.

-Real-world performance will vary — this evaluation is a **controlled stress test, not a claim of perfect real-world accuracy**.
 ---

 ## 4. Tech Stack